vgnshiyer/Kiwilang/README.md

 The requirements are :

-    1. Prolog version 8.x or higher
+    1. Python version 3.7 or higher
-    2. Python version 3.7 or higher
+    2. ANTLR

 <-- Directions to install (to be added) -->